AmyTheCute/The-Doot-Changer/readme.md

 Design motion systme for mgn12c for x (In progress)

+Tilting hotends with a single extruder in direct drive mode, with a single 12g servo  (In progress after the new motion system)

 make the dock have pins coming out form both sides for space efficiency

 ~~Sphere magnets and pins or block magnets used as coupling (in progress)~~ DONE!
-Tilting hotends with a single extruder in direct drive mode, with a single 12g servo

 Pateron:
 https://www.patreon.com/WobblyEmily